(Breast X-ray; Mammogram; X-ray of Breast Tissue)

 Description of Test

 You will stand in front of a special x-ray machine.
 It has a platform to place your breast on.
 The technician will adjust the height of the platform.
 One breast will be lifted and placed between special plates that hold film.
 The plate is brought close to the platform and compresses the breast.
-This allows for a clearer image.
 The exam will cause some discomfort.
 Tell the technician if you feel any pain.

 After Test TOP

 You will wait in the facility until the x-rays are developed.
 More images may be needed.
 You can go home after the exam.